malekifar/wsl/README.md

 Type the following command to install Ubuntu and press Enter:

 `Add-AppxPackage .\Ubuntu.appx`

+The first launch will do the actual installation and will take a few seconds.
+The setup will also ask you for a username and a password for your Ubuntu configuration.
 ## Installing WSL2
 ### Requirements
 - For x64 systems: Version 1903 or higher, with Build 18362 or higher.